Granville Community Calendar

 Mayor's Court in the Village of Granville

-The Clerk of Court for the Mayor's Court is Amanda Wohlford.
+The Clerk of Court for the Mayor's Court is Brandy Bline.
 She provides the administration for the Court.
-After reading the information on this page, please contact Ms. Wohlford at (740) 587-0707 or the email the link below if you have questions regarding court appearances, fines, court procedures, or other court matters.
+After reading the information on this page, please contact Ms. Bline at (740) 587-0707 or the email the link below if you have questions regarding court appearances, fines, court procedures, or other court matters.
 Payments may be made by clicking on the Online Ticket Payment System link below.

 Dave Dudgeon, Alternative Plea Program Coordinator (Diversion Program) 740-587-0707

 As provided by the Ohio Revised Code, the Mayor's Court serves as a local, convenient forum for the hearing of misdemeanor offenses and other minor violations.
 Specifically, the jurisdiction of the court is limited to misdemeanor cases involving violations of Village ordinances and involving moving traffic violations occurring on state highways within the Village.

 Defendants appearing in Mayor's Court will have been charged with violation of a Granville ordinance or Village traffic law.
 If you are a defendant scheduled to appear in Mayor's Court, you will have the following rights within the Court:

 You have a right to have an attorney represent you, and the right to have your case continued for a reasonable time to secure an attorney.
 If you are charged with a serious offense - involving confinement for more than six months - and are unable to employ counsel, you have a right to have counsel assigned to you.
 This would require that your case be transferred to Licking County Municipal Court.

 If you have been confined, you have a right to bail.

 You need not make any statement at any point in the proceeding, and any statement you make may be used against you.
 You will be given the opportunity to make a statement if you wish.